 The National Forest has transformed the Midlands’ historic coalmining and heavy industrial areas into a lush, green haven right in the heart of the Midlands.
-Spanning 200 square miles, the dedicated green area is home to some of the UK’s best attractions, offering fantastic days out across Derby, Burton-on-Trent and Ashby-de-la Zouch.
+Spanning 200 square miles, the dedicated green area is home to some of the UK’s best attractions.
+It offers fantastic days out across Derby, Burton-on-Trent and Ashby-de-la Zouch.

 The Peak District National Park

 England’s first National Park the Peak District turned 70 in 2021!
 This dedicated area of natural beauty spans 555 square miles, and is a great place for camping, hiking and caving; home to arguably England’s best views.
 From the famous waters of Buxton to the delicious puddings of Bakewell, and from the top of the Heights of Abraham to the deep caves of Poole’s Cavern, the Peak District has something for everyone.